-- The ministry is responsible for formulating and implementing a comprehensive plan for location, funding, and development of new - 220 congregations and new worshipping worshiping communities, yoking congregations, and establishing merged congregations within the bounds of the presbytery.
+- The ministry is responsible for formulating and implementing a comprehensive plan for location, funding, and development of new congregations and worshiping communities, yoking congregations, - and establishing merged congregations within the bounds of the presbytery.

-Responsibilities
+10 Responsibilities

-- 4. Design and implement a process for determining where and what kinds of congregations or worshipping worshiping communities are needed. - 223 communities are needed. - 2.
-Design and implement a process for determining pastoral leadership for new congregations and worshippingworshiping communities. - 225 communities. - 2263.
-3. Design a packet of information and steps useful to those who will be organizing new congregations or worshiping communities. - 227 worshipping communities. - 4.
-Work with existing congregations and/or individuals who have an interest in seeding a new congregation or worshiping community. - 229 worshipping community. - 2305.
-5. Develop and maintain procedures for the use of new congregational development funds.

-- 2316.
-6. Oversee new congregational development fund. - 232 Committee on Nominations (CN) (7) - 233 Membership: Chair, vice chair, four members-at-large representing all geographic areas of the presbytery, - 234 one liaison from the Committee on Representation. - 235 Purpose: To nominate to Presbytery individuals to serve on presbytery committees, adhering to established - 7. normsDevelop and maintain procedures for yoking or merging congregations. - 8.
-The ministry shall develop and maintain a Policies and Procedures Handbook, approved by the presbytery, for its responsibilities and methods for achieving those responsibilities.
-Changes to that Handbook shall be reviewed and approved by the presbytery.
+- 1. Design and implement a process for determining where and what kinds of congregations or worshiping communities are needed. - 2.
+Design and implement a process for determining pastoral leadership for new congregations and worshiping communities. - 3.
+Design a packet of information and steps useful to those who will be organizing new congregations and worshiping communities. - 4.
+Work with existing congregations and/or individuals who have an interest in seeding a new congregation or worshiping community. - 5.
+Develop and maintain procedures for the use of new congregational development funds. - 6.
+Oversee new congregational development fund. - 7.
+Develop and maintain procedures for yoking or merging congregations. - 22 8.
+The ministry shall develop and maintain a Policies and Procedures Handbook, approved by the 23 presbytery, for its responsibilities and methods for achieving those responsibilities.
+Changes to 24 that Handbook shall be reviewed and approved by the presbytery.

-Ministry of committee membership and representation Pastoral Transitions
+Ministry of Pastoral Transitions

-236 The Ministry of Pastoral Transitions shall have no fewer than six (6) members including vacancies, chairs the moderator and vice-chairs; and tomoderator.
+The Ministry of Pastoral Transitions shall have no fewer than six (6) members including the moderator and vice-moderator.
 The moderator and vice-moderator shall not ordinarily engage as a congregational liaison and will oversee the work of the ministry.
 The ministry is composed of ministers and elders in approximately equal numbers in equal classes.